divergent2403/Hotel-Booking/README.md

 * Under recommended section, user will be able to view recommended hotels.
 User will also see recommended tag to those hotels which are recommended to him under booking section.

-### Quick Start :
-* Set up the virtual environment.
-* Install required dependencies.
-* Then in the project directory, run 'flask run'.
-* And you are all set to go.

 # Existing user info and admin info
 * In this project I have already created some users and a admin user.You can create new users yourself.You can view status of existing users and admin dashboard using the information given below :